mattwilson1024/mocklify/README.md

 - "Omit the `lastName` property for a random subset of users"
 - "Set `isOnline` to true for the first 10 users, and false for the rest"

-Let's try an example, say I'm not interested in the users' online status, I want to bump the house points of Gryffindors, nuke the points for Slytherins, max out Harry's points and make him and admin for good measure.
+Let's try an example: say I'm not interested in the users' online status, I want to bump the house points of Gryffindors, nuke the points for Slytherins, max out Harry's points and make him an admin for good measure.

 This could achieved as follows: